Massipssa/Docs/cloud/aws/ManagementGoverance/governance.md

 ## Trusted Advisor

-- Fully managed best-practice auditing too
+- Fully managed best-practice auditing
 - Provides realtime guidance to help you provision your resources following AWS best practices
-- Trust advisor checks help optimize your AWS infrastructure, increase security and performance, reduce your overall costs, and monitor service limits
+- Trusted advisor checks help optimize your AWS infrastructure, increase security and performance, reduce your overall costs, and monitor service limits
 - It'll scan 5 different parts of your account and look for places where you could improve your adoption of the recommended best practices provided by AWS
+  - Cost Optimization
+  - Performance
+  - Security
+  - Fault Tolerance
+  - Service limits
+  - Operational Excellence

 ## AWS Control Tower